Prosecutors: Couple had 14-year-old 'in tow' at Capitol riot

 Associated Press

-Federal prosecutors said Thursday that a North Carolina women deserves a prison sentence for bringing her 14-year-old child into the U.S. Capitol during the Jan.
+Federal prosecutors said Thursday that a North Carolina woman deserves a prison sentence for bringing her 14-year-old child into the U.S. Capitol during the Jan.
 6 riot.

 Virginia Marie “Jenny” Spencer and her husband, Christopher, had the child “in tow” when they joined other rioters who overwhelmed a line of police officers, invaded House Speaker Nancy Pelosi’s office suite and demanded entry to the House chamber, prosecutors wrote in a sentencing memo.